pietrobraione/jbse/README.md

 ### Deploying JBSE ###

 Once JBSE is compiled, you can export JBSE as a jar file to be used in your project by running `mvn package`.
 The command will generate a `jbse-<VERSION>.jar` file in the `target` directory of the project.
 Note that `jbse-<VERSION>.jar` also includes the `jbse.meta` package and its subpackages, containing the API that the code under analysis can invoke to issue assertions, assumptions, and otherwise control the analysis process itself.
-The jar file does not include the runtime dependencies (Javassist), so you need to deploy the Javassist jar together with it.
-To ease deployment, Maven will also build an uber jar containing all the runtime dependencies.
+The jar file does not include the runtime dependencies (Javassist and `tools.jar`), so you need to deploy them together with it.
+To ease deployment, Maven will also build an uber jar containing Javassist (but not `tools.jar`).
 You will find it in the `target` directory as the file `jbse-shaded-<VERSION>.jar`.
 To avoid conflicts the uber jar renames the `javassist` package as `jbse.javassist`.

 Using JBSE
 ----------